quicwg/base-drafts/draft-ietf-quic-transport.md

 they contain a CONNECTION_CLOSE frame (see {{immediate-close}} for details).
 An endpoint retains only enough information to generate a packet containing a CONNECTION_CLOSE frame and to identify packets as belonging to the connection.
-The source and the destination connection ID and the QUIC version are sufficient information to identify packets for a closing connection; an endpoint can discard all other connection state.
+The endpoint's selected connection ID and the QUIC version are sufficient information to identify packets for a closing connection; an endpoint can discard all other connection state.
 An endpoint MAY retain packet protection keys for incoming packets to allow it to read and process a CONNECTION_CLOSE